Economics of Energy and the Environment

 - Environmental Caps and Intensity Standards

-Severin Borenstein is E.T.
-Grether Professor of Business Administration and Public Policy at the Haas School of Business.
+Severin Borenstein is Professor of the Graduate School, Economic Analysis and Policy Group, Haas School of Business, and Faculty Director of the Energy Institute at Haas, UC Berkeley.
 He received his A.B. from U.C.
 Berkeley and Ph.D. in Economics from M.I.T.
 He served on the Board of Governors of the California Power Exchange from 1997 to 2003.
 In 2012-2013, Borenstein served on the Emissions Market Assessment Committee that advised the California Air Resources Board on the operation of California’s Cap and Trade market for greenhouse gases.
 In 2014, he was appointed to the California Energy Commission’s Petroleum Market Advisory Committee, which he chaired from 2015 until the Committee was dissolved in 2017.
 From 2015 to 2020, he served on the Advisory Council of the Bay Area Air Quality Management District.
 In 2019, he was appointed to the Governing Board of the California Independent System Operator.

-James Bushnell is a professor of economics at the University of California at Davis.
+James Bushnell is Professor of Economics at UC Davis.
 He received his B.S. from the University of Wisconsin in 1989 and Ph.D. in Industrial Engineering and Operations Research from UC Berkeley in 1993.
 He has served on the California Independent System Operator’s Market Surveillance Committee since 2002.
 In addition, Dr. Bushnell served on the California Power Exchange’s Market Monitoring Committee and on the California Air Resources Board’s Economic Assessment and Allocation Committee for its cap-and-trade program.
 In 2012-13, he served on the Emissions Market Assessment Committee to the California Air Resources Board (ARB) and is currently advising the ARB on the modeling and economic analysis of climate policy.